IVSoftware/textbox-for-floating-point/README.md

 - Whether or not the control gains focus as a result.
 - Only if control is _not_ read only.

+_Use BeginInvoke_ which doesn't block remaining mouse events in queue.

     protected override void OnMouseDown(MouseEventArgs e)
     {
         base.OnMouseDown(e);